 Melanoma patients represent a specific cohort who have been recognised as having low levels of vitamin D. Measuring levels allows healthcare professionals to effectively manage the vitamin D supplementation.
 There is however, a risk of vitamin D overdose as well as the possibility of increased anxiety for patients about the possible link between vitamin D levels and prognosis.
+By measuring the vitamin D levels, people with normal levels would be identified and therefore will not require supplementation.

-The GDG felt that the low risk of vitamin D overdose was outweighed by the benefits for long-term health (for example, bone health) as well as theoretical concerns on immune suppression.
+The GDG agreed that the low risk of vitamin D overdose was outweighed by the benefits for long-term health (for example, bone health) as well as theoretical concerns on immune suppression.